By Diane Spicer

 I thought so!

-You can use them for after dinner treats, too.
+You can use them for after dinner treats and snacks for quick energy, too.

-They travel well and a variety pack like this one will keep your taste buds guessing for days.
+They travel well and a variety pack will keep your taste buds guessing for days.

 End of the day?
-You're gonna be tired, maybe sore and stiff once you take off your boots or trail shoes.
+You're gonna be tired, maybe sore and stiff once you take off your boots and stinky socks.

 Get right down to business by boiling water and eating a one pot meal.

-Trade time for money by having the convenience of someone else doing all of the work ahead of time.
+Trade time for money by having the convenience of someone else do all of the work ahead of time.

 This takes some of the pressure off you at the end of the day, because you know you will reach into your backpack and come up with a filling meal high in calories to replenish your body.